-Factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.
+Given that works are restricted to like-for-like replacement of the existing road surface within the carriageway boundary with no earthworks required, factor has no constraints that are likely to be impacted by the proposed works.
+Therefore, geology and soils has been scoped out of further environmental assessment.